anchore/grype/test/quality/README.md

   allows for <= 2020).
 Though there are still retroactive CVEs created, this helps a lot in terms of keeping vulnerability results relatively stable.

-- SBOMs are used as input into grype instead of the raw container images.
-This allows the artifacts under test to remain truly fixed and saves a lot of time when capturing grype results (as the container image is no longer needed during analysis).
+- SBOMs are used as input into griffon instead of the raw container images.
+This allows the artifacts under test to remain truly fixed and saves a lot of time when capturing griffon results (as the container image is no longer needed during analysis).

 - For the captured SBOMs, container images referenced must be with a digest, not